ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - non-square matrices
   - row of zeros, col of zeros
   - determinant is zero
+- `non-singular`
+  - explicitly means the determinant is non-zero
+  - specifically used for **square matrices**
+  - emphasizes the linear independenct of rows/columns
 - `orthogonal matrix`
   - square matrix whose inverse is its transpose
   - $AA^{\top} = A^{\top}A = I  $